 Alumni Leadership Grant FAQs

-The Alumni Leadership Grant is generously funded by the Howard and Geraldine Polinger Family Foundation with additional support from the Karma for Cara Foundation.
+The Alumni Leadership Grant is generously funded by the Howard and Geraldine Polinger Family Foundation.

 What kind of projects will this grant fund?

 I would like to apply for this grant but I'm not sure where to start.

 In the application, you will be asked to articulate a detailed plan for your project that addresses your vision, timeline, and credentials.
 Before you start, you may want to consider these questions:

 - What is the goal(s) of this project?

 - Who or what will benefit?
 What is the value of the project for the community/population being served?
 What skills/experience will you gain by providing leadership to the project?

 - What are the service aspects of the project?

 - Are there projects already in existence similar to the one being proposed?
 How is this project different?